eddiechou/kiwi-crate/README.md

 ## Database Design

+Since we'll only have 1 thank you note per order, we can use the Order_ID as the Primary Key.
 All the information we need (names and emails) is accessible by querying our database using the Order_ID.

 ![Database Design](https://s14.postimg.org/6n1yjzxch/DB_Table.png)